Pahiro/SuperSport2.bundle/README.md

 Information:
 ============
-This plug in will eventually allow you to watch live sports streams and highlighs packages from the SuperSport website.
+This plug in will allow you to watch live sports streams and highlighs packages from the SuperSport website.
+Unfortunately we're going to have to wait for some additional Plex functionality.

-In order to watch live streams you must enter your login details that are linked to your smartcard.

-Enjoy!

 Known Issues:
 =============
-Time-out on Channel during login process (DSTV's login page is slow).
-Looking into async thread with callback to populate session.

-Currently no service to play DASH MPEG in Plex.
-Looking into the different containers.
-DSTV uses Bitmovin container.
-Stream URL responds with ISML file.
-Bitmovin requires either MPD or M3U8 file.
-If you append .m3u8 to the url it generates a playlist automatically.
-Not sure what this means or if it'll help in any way.
-First things first is getting a generic MPD file to play in plex.
+[Transcoder] [hls,applehttp] SAMPLE-AES encryption is not supported yet

 Instructions:
 =============
 1. To add this plugin to Plex copy this .bundle folder to your PlexMediaServer plug-ins folder.

 Thanks: